 In the Center for Conservation Innovation (CCI) at Defenders of Wildlife, we pioneer creative, pragmatic conservation solutions at the intersection of science, technology, and policy.
 This unique combination of approaches is essential in an age of increasing threats to wildlife and static or dwindling resources for conservation; new ideas are needed now more than ever.
 We identify current and emerging conservation challenges, develop solutions that improve conservation outcomes, and use a suite of techniques and partnerships to advocate for those solutions.

-We work across Defenders and with collaborators in government, academia, and the non-governmental sector to integrate science into decision-making for improved conservation outcomes.
+We work across Defenders and with collaborators in government, academia, the private sector, and the non-governmental sector to integrate science into decision-making for improved conservation outcomes.
 Not only does CCI stay abreast of and use science to inform conservation across Defenders, we lead or collaborate on original research, such as:

 - the first-ever analysis of a critical part of the Endangered Species Act (ESA), published in PNAS;